nextflow-io/nf-sqldb/README.md

 # SQL DB plugin for Nextflow

-This plugin provider an extension to implement built-in support for SQL DB access and manipulation in Nextflow scripts.
+This plugin provides an extension to implement built-in support for SQL DB access and manipulation in Nextflow scripts.

-It provides the ability to create Nextflow channel from SQL queries and to populate database tables.
+It provides the ability to create a Nextflow channel from SQL queries and to populate database tables.
 The current version provides out-of-the-box support for the following databases:

 * [H2](https://www.h2database.com)